mhx/dwarfs/doc/mkdwarfs.md

 finalized and frozen into a compact representation.
 If metadata compression is enabled, the metadata is sent to the worker thread pool.

+When using different ordering schemes, the file inodes will be either sorted upfront, or just sent to the segmenter in the order in which they were discovered.

 ## AUTHOR